Xyborg/ChatGPT-Product-Info/README.md

 ---

 **Note**: This tool uses ChatGPT's internal API and is intended for educational and personal use.
 Please respect ChatGPT's terms of service.

+**Recommendation**: Use the Chrome extension for the best experience with persistent history, enhanced UI, and automatic updates.